 This will entirely depend on the size of your bird, but a good rule is to cook for 30 minutes per pound of bird, at 230°F (110°C).
 Smoke until the meat’s internal temperature reaches 165°F (73°C).

 Those are the rules I try to stick to.
 The reality can be however that sometimes smoking a whole turkey takes a little longer, or a little less time.
 This is why it’s so important to use a thermometer to monitor the internal temperature of your bird.
 Once it hits that 165 mark then you’re good to go, and the turkey is safe to eat.

 What’s the best wood to smoke turkey with?

-Much of this can come down to personal taste, but my preference is to use cherry mixed with a little bit of either hickory or mesquite with turkey.
+Much of this can come down to personal taste, but my preference is to use cherry mixed with a little bit of either hickory or mesquite.
 They both create a smokey and traditional BBQ taste that should match really well with your chosen BBQ rub.

 Some people like a sightly sweeter wood, in which case apple or maple might make a good choice.